MaryRichelle/weird-JavaScript/README.md

 ```

 why its weird 😵?
- string concatenation because of +  and Operator precedence
+ because + have left to right Associativity  string concatenation and
- 1: ()
+ 1: () grouping Operator precedence
  2: + operator

 ***